sagemathinc/cocalc/notes/final_push.md

 - [ ] (0:30?)
 BUG: terminal path is not set correctly based on file path
 - [ ] (0:45?)
 BUG: clearing the "recent files" list makes it so none of the open file tabs at the top of the screen work anymore.
 - [ ] (0:30?) `graphics_array(...).show()` doesn't work: https://mail.google.com/mail/u/0/?shva=1#inbox/13e6a16d768d26a3
+- [ ] (1:00?) make it possible to enable VIM keybindings in codemirror editor.
 - [ ] (1:00?) codemirror find is annoying -- make it better (so thing found is visible!)

 ### (5:00?) re-enable responsive mode and implement layout stuff to work there.